arcaravaggi/CV/Anthony_Caravaggi_CV.md

 2014	Animal biology, undergraduate module.
 Queen’s University Belfast

 ## Work Experience
-2011-12	**Freelance ecologist**, Hawthorn and Jay, Ecologists
+2011-12	**Freelance ecologist**, Haycock and Jay, Ecologists
 Great crested newt, bat, and bird surveys

+2011 **Bat survey assistant**, Haycock and Jay, Ecologists
+Visual building inspection, use of bat detectors and netting at roosts

 2010 **Wading bird surveys**, British Trust for Ornithology
 Pre- and post-dreging counts of waders and sea birds

+2009 **Data analyst**, Bangor University
+Constructing trophic models and diagrams for a butterfly-centric food-host-parasite foodweb

 2006-08	**Ornithological Technician**, Dr. Geoff Gibbs
 Monitored and recorded detailed breeding and behaviour of birds associated with >200 nestboxes in an oak woodland